cs411-alawini/fa25-cs411-team088-DB_legends/README.md

 Once you set up your project, please remember to submit your team formation to the team form.

-Permission
+Permission:
 You should make sure you allow TAs to access your repository.
 You can add TA(s) as a collaborator to your repository.

-Preparing for your release
+Preparing for your release:
 Each submission should be in its own release.
 Release are specific freezes to your repository.
 You should submit your commit hash on Canvas or Google Sheets.
 When tagging your stage, please use the tag stage.x, where x is the number representing the stage.

-Keeping things up-to-date
+Keeping things up-to-date:
 You should make sure you keep your project root files up-to-date.
 Information for each file/folders are explained.

-Code Contribution
+Code Contribution:
 Individual code contribution will be used to evaluate individual contribution to the project.